JanelleG51/Your-Day-Your-Way/README.md

 ### Acknowledgements

 I'd like to acknowledge my mentor Victor for his patience and assistance.
-Claire Lemmonier for always being there with a solution to offer and the Slack community for
+Claire Lemmonier for always being there with a solution to offer and the Slack community for providing support when it's needed.